 I was already beginning to develop a deep interest in both psychology and spirituality, but back then these two worlds seemed very separate.
 Hameed's work, as we know, unites these seemingly different disciplines, or more accurately, shows that they are a single whole, a unity.

-I have been working in the UK as a psychotherapist for about twenty years now.
-More recently the Diamond Approach teacher training called me, and I joined the European RISNG seminary in 2012.
+I have been working in the UK as a psychotherapist for twenty years; more recently the Diamond Approach teacher training called me, and I joined the European RISNG seminary in 2012.
+I have been ordained to teach since 2022, and I am working one-to-one and in small groups with students and on two retreat teaching teams.

-If you think you might like to work with me, I always offer a short free meeting, online or in person.
-Don't hesitate to contact me to arrange this first meeting.
+If you think you might like to work with me, I always offer a short free meeting, online or in person - don't hesitate to contact me to arrange this first meeting.

 Because I was a student in a group that met in Germany, it was there that I first became aware of the work of Jean Gebser.

-Gebser (1905-1973) was a brilliant philosopher, poet, translator, traveller, and much more.
-He is well-known in Germany, in academic and spiritual circles, and more widely too.
+Gebser (1905-1973) was a brilliant philosopher, poet, translator, traveller, and much more, and he is well-known in Germany, in academic and spiritual circles, and more widely too.
+For example, Universitas, an influential German state-funded academic review, once selected its three most important German-speaking thinkers of the twentieth century.

 You will have heard of the first two people chosen - Albert Einstein and Sigmund Freud.

-Yet in the English-speaking world, few of us know much if anything about him.
+Jean Gebser was the third person on the list, yet in the English-speaking world, far too few of us know much, if anything, about him.

 It was only in 2011 that I started to read his work more closely.
 Back then I wrote an introductory article about Gebser and his work, recently edited and expanded, and I have now posted it on Medium.